redmod-team/profit/doc/ui.rst

   | Number of predictions for the fit out of the response model along the input axis.

 Depending on the graphtype the fit will be a line (1D), a surface (2D) or an isosurface (3D).
-The details how the parameters for the fits are selected can be found below in section *response model/fit*.
+The details how the parameters for the fits are selected can be found below in section `responce model`_.

+.. _dynamic options:
 dynamic options
 """""""""""""""

-When changing the graph type not only the graph changes but also all non relevant options disappear respectively all relevant not visible options will be made visible.
-The behaviour is implemented for the following options:
+Based on the graphtype only the relevent options are displayed.
+The behaviour is implemented for the following
+options:

 * **axis options**:
     * input-variables (1D: x; 2D: x,y; 3D: x,y,z)